 Men with facial hair who also love snorkeling face a pesky dilemma.
 You see, a beard and mustache can get in the way of a tight seal when wearing a dive or snorkel mask.
 If the mask does not properly fit on your face, then water will slowly seep inside and you will have to surface and drain the water every few minutes.
 And that’s just something that you cannot abide by, nor is clean shaving your face an option.
 So what can you do to solve this problem?

-In this article we provide a few potential solutions to create a tighter seal, as well as recommendations for the best snorkel mask for beards and mustaches.
+In this article we provide a few potential solutions to create a tighter seal, as well as provide recommendations for the best snorkel mask for beards and mustaches.
 The first solution is to use a sealer on your facial hair to create a tighter seal.
 The second is to shave the top of your mustache so that the mask can fit better on your face.
 The third is to use one of the recommended snorkel or dive masks that fellow bearded people have successfully used without any seepage.

 - How to Prevent Water from Entering Your Snorkel Mask